rafamrslima/100days-codeup/log.md

 ### Day 16/100
 I keep studying golang, today I learned how to create unit tests for my projects using the standard library, and learned about the design patterns fan-in, fan-out and pool of workers.

+### Day 17/100
+Today I practiced a bit more of coding in Go, I reviewed some content channels (receiving, sending) and synchronization of channels.
+And I uploaded a new leetcode solution solving the validParentheses problem using stack.